Follow this tutorial to configure your Mikrotik router with IKEv2 tunnel to Surfshark servers.

 /ip ipsec proposal

-add name=FRBD pfs-group=none - Enter commands to add the policy group:
+Enter the following commands to add the policy group:

 /ip ipsec policy group

-add name=FRBD - Enter commands to create a new policy:
+Enter the following commands to create a new policy:

 /ip ipsec policy